 Of the eleven inherent leader Risks that we measure, False Advocate is the toughest for people to deal with or to openly acknowledge.
-In fact, I continue to have executive coaches tell me that they think that this term is too harsh and overly negative.
+In fact, I have had a few executive coaches tell me that they think that this term is too harsh and overly negative.

 I agree it is not a complimentary, endearing, or a neutral scale title.
 It is not intended to be.
-When Kimberly (Brinkmeyer) Leveridge, Ph.D. and I developed this assessment report in 1998, our intention was to be direct, impactful and clear.
-In fact, we did not want to soften the blow so to speak.
-Leaders, as we saw it, needed a wake up call to inspire action to prevent their own inherent Risk Factors from detracting from their performance effectiveness and relationships.
+When Kimberly Leveridge, Ph.D. and I developed this assessment report in 1998, our intention was to be direct, impactful, and clear.
+We did not want to soften or water down the message.
+Leaders, as we saw it, needed a wake-up call that inspires action to prevent their own inherent risk factors from detracting from their performance effectiveness, communications, and relationships.

-We could have used a variety of terms to describe this construct such as: covert dissenter, quiet contrarian, passive resister – however, for us, the words “False Advocate” were unmistakably clear.
-The idea is pretending to agree and support (or advocate) outwardly while not actually supporting at all (with false) internal defiance.
+We could have used a variety of terms to describe this construct such as covert dissenter, quiet contrarian, or passive resister – however, for us, the words “False Advocate” were unmistakably clear.
+The idea is pretending to agree and support (or advocate) outwardly while inwardly disagreeing and hiding this view and silently resisting.
 Our original definition in the CDR Leadership Risk Assessment is as follows:

-However, for the record, as a seasoned executive coach and one who trains and mentors coaches on the assessments, I personally find this to be one of the most intriguing and mysterious of the Risks.
-At certification training, we remind coaches that this is usually the toughest Risk to identify as a behavior of their respective leader client because it is covert.
+However, for the record, as a seasoned executive coach and one who trains and mentors executive coaches on the assessments, I personally find this to be one of the most intriguing and mysterious of the Risks.
+At certification training, we let coaches know that this is usually the toughest Risk to get a clear reading on.
+It can be difficult to identify an example behavior when in dialogue with their respective leader client because it is covert.
 The other fascinating aspect about this particular Risk is that it can manifest in very different ways and has different “faces.”

 The degree of negative fallout from False Advocate tendencies can range from minuscule to dire in terms of the level of performance impact.
-This largely depends on the combination of the leader’s other Risk Factors (as well as some of their CDR Character traits).
+This largely depends on the combination of the leader’s other Risk Factors as well as some of their CDR Character traits too.

 Below are The Five Faces of a False Advocate that we have identified (the ratings – 1 being minuscule impact to 5 being potentially devastating):

-This is fairly common and is often the result of region, religion and culture.
-For example, in the “Bible Belt” or those from India (with Hindu heritage) have often been raised to be polite always and not to be in any way objectionable.
+- Polite Dissenter / Victim or Martyr – this is fairly common and is often the result of region, religion and culture.
+For example, some cultures (such as Indian, Asian, “Bible Belt”) are reared to be polite, always, and not to be in any way objectionable.
 In other words, they are taught from an early age that it is improper and rude to disagree with someone in front of others.
 So, they don’t.
 They hold in their dissenting thoughts and comply, even though it may be a bad decision or put undue burden on them.
+They frequently have high scores in Interpersonal Sensitivity in their CDR Character Assessment too.
 They suffer, as a victim, in silence.
 Or, behind your back they may complain, vent or gossip, but usually do not covertly act against.
 The polite dissenter usually hurts themselves the most by failure to push back and suffering the consequences.

-To this time hog, their calendar is the most important calendar of all.
+- Time Hoarder/ Procrastinator – To a time hog, their calendar is the most important calendar of all.
 In fact, they often secretly resist by being late for appointments or meetings they did not schedule, or they are known to cancel at the last minute to show dissent.
 Also, while they go silent when agreements or plans are reached, they silently drag their feet and procrastinate because they were never truly “on board” themselves, at least in their minds.

-Those with a secret agenda often have a need for control, though they pretend they are going along.
+- Closet Controller / Covert Resister – Those with a secret agenda often have a need for control, though they pretend they are going along.
 So, they present as “all in,” though behind the scenes they often plan and execute on their own plans or goals that are contrary to original agreements and the expectations of others.
 This can be damaging because they breach trust when others learn that this False Advocate was working against the team, or acknowledged plan, for their own interests all along.
 Additionally, this person will tend to hold too much information back from others.
-Hidden information is a source of private power can serve as a safety net for them.
+Hidden information as a source of private power can serve as a safety net for them.

-This type of False Advocate behavior can be hurtful and destructive, and is more prevalent in certain occupations.
-Litigators, labor negotiators, politicians are examples.
+- Back Stabber / Negative Politician – This type of False Advocate behavior can be hurtful and destructive.
+It is more prevalent in certain occupations such as litigators, labor negotiators, and politicians.
 Their roles usually involve manipulation, subterfuge, and secrets as part of the typical tactics deployed.
 The Back Stabber’s traits may manifest when connected with other Risk factors such as Egotist, Rule Breaker, and Cynic.
-It also may show once the person feels betrayed, belittled or wronged in some way.
+It also may show once the person feels betrayed, belittled, or wronged in some way.
 Or, if they feel bypassed, they may act against others, all the while acting as though kind, endearing, and on board.
 When they strike, their intended opponent usually doesn’t see it coming, making the fallout more damaging.
 We have experience with this type of False Advocate who actually worked against the interests of the company, conspiring with a competitor, while seeming happy in his job all the while.

 Fortunately, most False Advocates fall into #1 and #2 above, Polite Dissenters / Victims to Time Hoarders / Closet Controllers.

-Coaching the False Advocate has its own set of challenges and, as said previously, can be the toughest risk to help clients open up about.
-The key to improving is to acknowledge that the “going silent”, rather than “speaking up” in the moment when the False Advocate disagrees, or feels pushed upon, is where the trouble starts.
-So, if the person would just speak up more in the moment, this would prevent the False Advocate after-the-fact moving against behaviors from derailing trust or success.
+Coaching the False Advocate has its own set of challenges and, as said previously, this can be the toughest risk to help clients open up about.
+The key to improving is to acknowledge that “going silent,” rather than “speaking up” in the moment, when the False Advocate disagrees, or feels pushed upon, is where the trouble starts.
+So, if the person would just speak up more in the moment, this would prevent the False Advocate “moving against” behaviors from derailing trust or success.

-Last, a few behavioral questions for executive coaches or hiring managers to ask False Advocates are:
+Here are a few behavioral questions for executive coaches or hiring managers to ask False Advocates:

 - What do you do if someone at work tries to pressure you to do something out of the scope of your responsibilities or that has low value?